 The picture is a little unclear regarding whether or not this is legal.
 The EU and UK are understood to be bringing in new laws to protect data gathered from Internet of Things devices, but under U.S. law – broadband providers appear to have free rein to sell or share these insights collected about your internet habits.

 Commenting on the findings, the researchers said:

 “The privacy threat of traffic metadata analysis will continue to grow along with the market for IoT smart home devices.

 “In this paper, we demonstrate that a passive network adversary can infer private in-home user activities from smart home traffic rates and packet headers even when devices use encryption.

 If all this sounds more than a little creepy, don’t panic.
-There’s no need to shut off all of your smart-connected devices and lock yourself in your bedroom.
-The research team at Princeton has a handy tip to help you put up a defence against this kind of activity until it is made officially illegal.
+There’s no need to shut off your smart-connected devices and lock yourself in your bedroom.
+The research team at Princeton has a handy tip to help you defend against this kind of activity until it is made officially illegal.

 They advise running your internet traffic through a Virtual Private Network or VPN.
 A clever feature of doing this is that you can request that the network records your internet history and plays back the same traffic whenever there is no activity (i.e. when you’re out at work or in bed).
 This can mask your habits and confuse your ISP so that no accurate patterns will emerge, but it does have the drawback of potentially slowing down your connection.

 - Switching off internet-connected devices unless you need them running

 - Checking what devices do connect to the web – as some may surprise you